FuDesign2008/plan.vim/README.md

 ##Install
 1. Copy the `plugin` folder to `~/.vim`.
-1. Config regular-task options in `.vimrc`.
+1. Configure regular-task options in `.vimrc`.
-1. Use `:PlanMonth`/`:DiaryMonth` command to genernate plan/diary template for a month.
+1. Use `:PlanMonth`/`:DiaryMonth` command to generate plan/diary template for a month.

 Tips: If you want to preview markdown file, you can install [MarkdownViewer.vim](https://github.com/FuDesign2008/MarkdownViewer.vim).